This is a guest post by my awesome husband, Henry. Enjoy!

 Fishing on the Smith River

 There’s lots of information on fishing the Smith River out there so I will only give you the high level here.
 It’s a great fly fishing river for rainbow and brown trout if you catch good conditions.
-Make sure you have a MT fishing license and follow the published fishing regulations for the Smith River.
+Make sure you have an MT fishing license and follow the published fishing regulations for the Smith River.
 Feel free to ask the ranger at Camp Baker if you have any questions.

 Wildlife on the Smith River

 The Smith River corridor is a wild place.
 It’s part of the draw.
 In addition to fish, many other wild animals call the area home.
 We’ve talked about bears already.
 Grizzly bears don’t currently inhabit the area but plenty of black bears call the Little and Big Belts home.
 They can be just as dangerous when they are surprised or hungry.
-Practice bear safe camping and properly store attractants.
+Practice bear-safe camping and properly store attractants.

 You will likely see hundreds of geese and goslings.
 They are not pets nor should they be fed or harassed.
 Many other birds are around depending on the season as well.
 Take a birding guide and binoculars.

 Finally, there are most definitely a few rattlesnakes along the river.
-Last year we camped at Rattlesnake Bend, a beautiful location, and sure enough, we found a rattlesnake on the path to the pit toilet.
+One year we camped at Rattlesnake Bend, a beautiful location, and sure enough, we found a rattlesnake on the path to the pit toilet.
 Someone got a stick and shooed it safely out of the area without harm to it or people.

 The only venomous snake in Montana is the prairie rattler.
-They are also one of the least aggressive snakes but can still be dangerous if you step on one or harass it or otherwise make it afraid for its life.
+They are also one of the least aggressive snakes but can still be dangerous if you step on one, harass it or otherwise make it afraid for its life.
 They are an integral part of the ecosystem so please do not kill them.
 Walk heavily in areas with tall dry grass and they will typically leave you alone.
 That said, some friends shared a picture of one of their camps with one in amongst the firewood, so be aware.

 You may also see mule deer and other animals along the way.
 Enjoy them from a distance.